beingmerry/ActivityStore-Server/README.md

 ## Front-End

-⚠️ Note: The front-end is hosted in a separate repo located: [https://github.com/beingmerry/ActivityStore](Activity Store Repo)
+⚠️ Note: The front-end is hosted in a separate repo located: [front-end][Activity Store Repo]

 ## Resources